Your donations will help provide equal access to health care and direct services for trans* and gender nonconforming people in Minnesota.

 MTHC was formed by a small group of trans and allied community activists seeking to improve health care for ourselves and our communities.
 We provided online resources and referral, and implemented trainings for health professionals and students.
-As we expanded we provided free community health forums and health and wellness events.
-We opened our office and hired paid staff in 2010 in order to provide direct services to our communities, including Hep C testing and education, syringe exchange, HIV testing, and case management referral, and to offer support groups.
+As we expanded we provided free health and wellness events.
+We opened our office and expanded in 2010 in order to provide direct services to our communities, including Hep C testing and education, syringe exchange, HIV testing, and case management referral, and to offer support groups.

-In January of 2011 we expanded our office and programs space!
-We now have room for groups, meetings, volunteer projects, our free community health forums, and more.
-We share our space ("The Exchange") with Trans Youth Support Network ( http://www.tysn.org ) and RARE Productions (http://www.rareproductionsmpls.com ).
+January of 2011, we expanded our office and programs space, and host groups, meetings, volunteer projects, and more.
+We share our space, "The Exchange", with Trans Youth Support Network (www.tysn.org ) and RARE Productions (rareproductionsmpls.com ).
 TYSN uses it for office and meeting space and RARE Productions houses an art gallery for LGBTQ Artists of Color and allies.

 What a community member has to say about MTHC (exerpts):

 “I hate to think how hard my life would be without this sanctuary. “